gvwilson/thirdbit/src/2022/08/07/sisyphus.md

 3. Go help in order to lighten their burden.
 4. Dig up the hill so no one ever has to do this again.

-#1 seems to be most conservatives' default.
-#2 is the mushy middle,
-while #3 is favored by well-meaning people who want things to be better but don't really want anything important to change.
+The first seems to be most conservatives' default. the second is the mushy middle, while #3 is favored by well-meaning people who want things to be better but don't really want anything important to change.